FIVE MOST SURPRISING FINDS

 The Modern Economic Data

-Arthur Goldsmith, Darrick Hamilton, and William Darity Jr. published a study that controlled for education, experience, occupation, and region — they controlled for every variable that might explain earnings differences — and found that lighter-skinned Black Americans earned 10–15% more than darker-skinned Black Americans with identical qualifications (Goldsmith, Hamilton & Darity Jr., American Economic Review, 2006).
+Arthur Goldsmith, Darrick Hamilton, and William Darity Jr. published a study that controlled for education, experience, occupation, and region.
+They controlled for every variable that might explain earnings differences.
+They found that lighter-skinned Black Americans earned 10 to 15% more than darker-skinned Black Americans with identical qualifications (Goldsmith, Hamilton & Darity Jr., American Economic Review, 2006).
 This is not a white-versus-Black wage gap.
 This is a gap within the Black community, between Black people, measured in dollars.

 The Colorism Wage Gap (Identical Qualifications)